 Therefore, is the safety of your data emphasized as a big deal in WhatsApp?
 This question is a highlight when it comes to the projected trends in the number of WhatsApp users’ satisfaction after being owned by Facebook.

 “Privacy and Security is in our DNA,” WhatsApp Declared

 As a definitive security mechanism, end-to-end encryption means that a message is coded on the sender’s device and decoded on the recipient’s device.
 As WhatsApp has made clear, it transforms every data sent into encrypted codes that no one but the sender and receiver can read its content.
 Also, for more security purposes WhatsApp has excluded itself from the picture in order not to give any chance of interference between the two users.
-This process is automatically undertaken by WhatsApp.

 - The private key will stay with the recipient, whereas the central WhatsApp server passes the public key to the receiver.

 - Even before it hits the centralized server, the public key encrypts the sender’s message on the phone.

 - The transmission of the encrypted message happens via the server.

 - Only the receiver’s private key can open the encrypted message.